JustinHuPrime/DataPackCrafter/docs/quickstart.md

 DataPackCrafter command expressions translate to Minecraft commands.
 Currently, DataPackCrafter implements three checked commands (`grant`, `revoke`, `execute`) which aim to make certain simple tasks easier, while also allowing you to pass raw commands to Minecraft.

 `grant`, `revoke`, and `execute` are specified as bare subcommands. `grant` and `revoke` grant and revoke Minecraft advancements, and thus expect an advancement name.
-Unless the name includes a `:`, DataPackCrafter will check that the advancement actually exists in the datapack.
-References to advancements defined in the base game or another data pack are done using explicit [namespaced]((https://minecraft.fandom.com/wiki/Resource_location#Namespaces)) references instead (e.g. `minecraft:arbalistic`). `execute` runs a Minecraft [functions](https://minecraft.fandom.com/wiki/Function_(Java_Edition)) and behaves similarly, expecting a function name instead.
+Unless the name includes a `:`, DataPackCrafter will check that the advancement actually exists in the current datapack.
+References to advancements defined in the base game or another data pack are done using explicit [namespaced]((https://minecraft.fandom.com/wiki/Resource_location#Namespaces)) references instead (e.g. `minecraft:adventure/arbalistic`). `execute` runs Minecraft [functions](https://minecraft.fandom.com/wiki/Function_(Java_Edition)) and behaves similarly, expecting a function name instead.

 Example: **granting_advancement_onload.datapack**